 Learn about payments and the payment facilitator model from our team of experts

-Why Vertical Software Companies Are the Payments Companies of the Future
+Why Vertical Software Companies Are the New Payments Companies

 Software companies are rapidly becoming the primary way businesses accept payments from their customers

 Old-school payment terminals are slowly fading out of existence, the few remaining ones desperately clinging to every dive bar that has yet to upgrade to a modern payment solution.
 They’re being replaced by iPads or other sleek devices.